-The Crash Data Management System (CDSM) was maintained and supported to facilitate safety project identification and analysis.
-Based on the analysis, educational safety programs were developed and implemented and potential safety projects were identified for funding and considered for inclusion in the CMP and prioritization in the TPO's LOPP.
+The Crash Data Management System (CDMS) was maintained and supported and the University of Florida Signal 4 Analytics Crash Database was used to facilitate safety project identification and analysis.
+Based on the crash data analyses, educational safety programs were developed and implemented and potential safety projects were identified for funding and considered for inclusion in the CMP and prioritization in the TPO's LOPP.

-The Community Traffic Safety Team (CTST) assisted in the identification of specific walking/bicycling hazards in the vicinity of schools and in the development and implementation of the TPO's Safe Routes to School (SRTS) 5-E Program.
+The Safe Routes to School (SRTS) Program continued based on a comprehensive approach that included the "5 E's" (Education, Encouragement, Enforcement, Engineering, and Evaluation).
+The Community Traffic Safety Team (CTST) assisted in the identification of specific walking/bicycling hazards in the vicinity of schools and in the development and implementation of the TPO's SRTS 5-E Program.
 The SRTS activities included a wide variety of countermeasures ranging from curriculum-based solutions to improved school zone visibility.
 TPO staff provided assistance with implementation of the countermeasures.

-An update of the TPO Continuity of Operations Plan (COOP) was finalized.
+An update of the TPO Continuity of Operations Plan (COOP) was completed.
 TPO staff performed a COOP exercise.